tinaPangging/feed-app/README.md

 * [Setup](#setup)

 ### General info
 This application provides a list of dogs' breed.
-It shows the picture of the particular breed when the card is clicked.
+It shows the picture of a particular breed when a card is clicked.
 Random pictures are displayed if the page is refreshed.

 ### Technologies
 Project is created with: